Aging and Sleep

 Sleep issues may also be related to the side effects of medications.
-Almost 40% of adults over the age of 65 take five or more medications Trusted Source National Library of Medicine, Biotech Information The National Center for Biotechnology Information advances science and health by providing access to biomedical and genomic information.
-See Full Reference .
+Almost 40% of adults over the age of 65 take five or more medications.
 Many over-the-counter and prescription drugs can contribute to sleep issues.
-For example, antihistamines and opiates may cause daytime drowsiness, while medications such as antidepressants and corticosteroids may keep older people awake and contribute to the symptoms of insomnia.
-The interactions of multiple medications may cause unanticipated effects on sleep.
+The interactions of multiple medications may also cause unanticipated effects on sleep.

 Lifestyle and Sleep

-Poor sleep quality in seniors can be related to the lifestyle changes that often come with aging.
-For example, retirement leads to less working outside of the home and possibly more napping and less of a structured sleep schedule.
+Poor sleep quality in older adults can be related to the lifestyle changes that often come with aging.
+For example, retirement may lead to a less structured sleep-wake schedule.
 Other significant life changes, such as loss of independence and social isolation, can increase stress and anxiety, which can also contribute to sleep issues.